AlexShubin/ArchitechtureWorkshops/README.md

 ### Achievements

 - Fixed the state update on the game start
-- Introduced reducer
+- Introduced the reducer
-- Separated the architectural part from the concrete implemenation
+- Separated the architectural part from the concrete implementation
-- Implemented the `ScoreHistoryView` and `TabBar`
+- Implemented `ScoreHistoryView` and `TabBar`
 - Implemented the results section in `GameStartView`

 ### Problems

-- Hardcoded set of words (side-effects)
+- Hardcoded set of words (lack of  side-effects)
 - Modularization problem
 - Reducer implicitly creates `Date` and `UUID`
 - `ScoreHistoryView` is responsible for formatting dates